-Construction of the first clinic with cleft center in Somalia
+Construction of the first Charty Hospital in Somalia

 After a year of construction, the hospital was officially opened on March 23, 2022.
 This was followed by the first joint (DCKH and SOMCARE) relief mission in Somalia.
 This was accompanied by a large international team.
 The main aim was to inspect the new hospital and put it into operation, as well as to train the Somali surgeons and anesthetists in cleft treatment.
 Three surgeons ( Dr. Siva Reddy, Dr. Manu Prasad, Dr. Manu Gupta ), two anesthetists ( Dr. Manjunatha, Dr. Vasantha ) and Muyeen Pasha, who organized the administrative work including patient documentation, traveled from India .
 The Freiburg DCKH team was represented by Philip Hehn .
 The mission was led by Dr. Ulrike Lamlé .
 Mohamed Ali, the founder of Somcare, ensured that everything ran smoothly on site .